Search the indexes

-However if a print copy is requested, the cost for each ship’s passenger list is A$18.30.
+However if a print copy is requested, refer to the Index category 2 charge on our Copying charges page for the cost per reference.
 For this fee you will receive a copy of the entire passenger list.
 Note, single pages for individual names are not provided.

 This index, providing direct access to digital copies, was compiled from Series ID 13086, Registers of Immigrant Ships’ Arrivals, 1848-1912.
 The series was created and used by the Immigration Department.

 These registers contain passenger lists of immigrant ships arriving in Queensland.
 Details vary over time and between registers but include the names of ships, their dates of departure from European ports and arrival in Queensland ports, the tonnage etc of ships and names of masters, surgeons etc as well as the passenger lists, usually arranged by type of passage (eg free, assisted, remittance, bounty, steerage) or sometimes by type of immigrant (eg railway workers).

 Details for each entry for a passenger include the name, whether married or single, male or female and age, whether a child 1 - 12 or an infant.
 A summary of passenger totals, including births and deaths, may also be included.

 The passenger lists are primarily for assisted passengers from the United Kingdom and Europe.
 Please note that this list does not include passengers from New Zealand, the Americas, Asia, Africa, other Australian ports or those passengers who paid their own fare (in a few lists there are fare paying passengers included).